akuklev/HOCC/reedy-types.md

 ```
 — ‘given a proof term `a` which proves the proposition `P` and a proof term `b` which proves the proposition `Q`, we can construct a proof term denoted `(a, b)` which proves the proposition `P and Q`’.
 This notation for inference rules still universally used today was first introduced for natural deduction.

 Another forerunner of Martin-Löf type theories is Gödel's System T: it's a Simply Typed λ-calculus `STLC(ℕ)` over the inductive data type of natural numbers.
 In fact, it's a fragment of all Martin-Löf type theories.
-There, the types are data types.
+There, the types of expressions are data types.

-Martin Hofmann and Thomas Streicher 1996
+The other constituent of Martin-Löf type theories comes from the first type theory ever introduced, the Russell's theory of types introduced at the very beginning of XX century as a way to deal with Russell's paradox: the type universes.
+It was long assumed that the universes of data types in Martin-Löf type theories can be seen as data types themselves, but due to a discovery made by Martin Hofmann and Thomas Streicher in 1996 it began to become apparent that it's not the case.

 § Introduction